LumiSpy/eBEAM2024-Tutorial/README.md

 Follow the [installation guide for the HyperSpy bundle](https://hyperspy.org/hyperspy-bundle/install.html).

-If you already have python installed on your system and prefer not installing the bundle, we recommend creating a new environment for the tutorial and installing at least the following packages using pip or conda:
+If you already have python installed on your system and prefer not installing the bundle, we recommend creating a new environment for the tutorial and installing at least the following packages using *pip* or *conda*:

 ``hyperspy, exspy, lumispy, hyperspy-gui-ipywidgets, jupyter-lab, numba``